BEVDepth: Acquisition of Reliable Depth for Multi-view 3D Object Detection: BEVDepth

 \paragraph{Camera-aware Depth Prediction}

-Above designs improve the model's ability for depth prediction.
-However, according to the classic Camera Model, estimating pixel depth is associated to the camera intrinsics, implying that it is non-trivial to model the camera intrinsics into DepthNet.
-This is especially important in multi-view 3D datasets when cameras may have different FOVs (\emph{e.g}., nuScenes Dataset~\cite{caesar2020nuScenes}).
-Therefore, to improve the quality of estimated depths $D^{pred}$, we propose to utilize the camera intrinsics as one of the inputs for DepthNet.
-Concretely, camera intrinsics' dimension is first scaled up to the feature's using an MLP layer.
+According to the classic Camera Model, estimating depth is associated with the camera intrinsics, implying that it is non-trivial to model the camera intrinsics into DepthNet.
+This is especially important in multi-view 3D datasets when cameras may have different FOVs (\emph{e.g}., nuScenes Dataset).
+Therefore, we propose to utilize the camera intrinsics as one of the inputs for DepthNet.
+Concretly, the dimension for camera intrinsics is first scaled up to the features using an MLP layer.
 Then, they are used to re-weight the image feature $F_i^{2d}$ with an Squeeze-and-Excitation~\cite{senet} module.
-Finally, we concatenate the camera extrinsics to it's intrinsics to help DepthNet aware of $F^{2d}$'s spatial location in the ego coordinate system.
+Finally, we concatenate the camera extrinsics to its intrinsics to help DepthNet aware of $F^{2d}$'s spatial location in the ego coordinate system.
 Denote $\psi$ as the original DepthNet, the overall Camera-awareness depth prediction can be written in:

 where $\xi$ denotes the Flatten operation.
 An existing work ~\cite{dd3d} also leverages camera-awareness.
 They scale the regression targets according to cameras' intrinsics, making their method hard to adapt to automated systems with complex camera setups.
 Our method, on the other hand, models the cameras' parameters inside of the DepthNet, aiming at improving the intermediate depths' quality.
-Benefiting from the decoupled nature of LSS~\cite{philion2020lift}, the camera-aware depth prediction module is isolated from the detection head and thus the regression target in this case does not need to be changed, resulting in greater extensibility.
+Benefiting from the decoupled nature of LSS~\cite{philion2020lift}, the camera-aware depth prediction module is isolated from the detection head and thus the regression target, in this case, does not need to be changed, resulting in greater extensibility.